Introduction

 Himalayan Escapes: Shimla, Manali, and Ladakh

-If the heat of the plains is intimidating, the majestic Indian Himalayas offer cool, crisp air and incredibly safe environments.
+If the plains feel scorching, the majestic Indian Himalayas offer cool, crisp air and exceptionally safe places.
 The mountain communities of North India are famously hospitable, peaceful, and respectful toward female travelers.

 Spiritual Serenity in Rishikesh and Varanasi